-The IPICS "Oldest Ice" workshop resulted in a paper (Fischer et al., 2013) describing the state of knowledge of possible oldest ice sites in East Antarctica; although it is possible to use modeling to identify possible locations (Liefferinge and Pattyn, 2013) it was the general conclusion that more reconnaissance was needed before choosing a site.
-The European project "Beyond EPICA" has selected a site near Dome C for deep drilling.
-The site is shallower than the existing Dome C ice core site to limit the chance of basal melting.
-Locations near Dome Fuji are also under consideration for a Japanese led deep core.
-Choosing a location with confidence is still difficult; mainly due to poorlyknown geothermal heat flux.
+The IPICS "Oldest Ice" workshop (Fischer et al., 2013) described possible oldest ice sites in East Antarctica for consideration.
+The European project "Beyond EPICA" collected a deep core at a site near Dome C. This "little Dome C" site is shallower than the existing Dome C ice core site to limit the chance of basal melting.
+Tentative dating suggests this core is 1.2 million years old.
+A deep Oldest-Ice core near Dome Fuji is being drilled by the Japanese program.
+The Australian "million-year ice core" project is drilling at a site called "North Patch" near Dome C. Choosing a location with confidence is still difficult; mainly due to poorlyknown geothermal heat flux.
 Determination of the spatial variability of geothermal heat flux is critical to the identification of potential drilling sites for oldest ice.
 Large regions remain unexplored which may have the optimal site conditions for Oldest Ice.

-The Rapid Access Ice Drill, currently ready for deployment, should be able to quickly create access holes for spatially-distributed measurements of geothermal heat flux to facilitate site selection.
-New and ongoing radar, laser altimetry, gravity and magnetic data from ICECAP and Antarctica's Gamburtsev Province (AGAP) and COLDEX airborne surveys are helping identify potential sites.
+The Rapid Access Ice Drill (RAID, Goodge & Severinghaus, 2016), once deployed on the ice sheet in Antarctica, should be able to create rapid deep access holes for spatially distributed measurements of geothermal heat flux to facilitate site selection.
+Field tests in 2019-20 demonstrated the drill's ability to cut ice boreholes quickly, take cores of subglacial rock, and deploy borehole logging tools for ice-age validation (Goodge et al., 2021).
+There are also additional efforts for oldest ice site selection programs that involve rapid access with new tools under development such as ICEDIVER (Winebrenner, 2021).
+New and ongoing radar, laser altimetry, gravity and magnetic data from ICECAP and Antarctica's Gamburtsev Province (AGAP) and COLDEX airborne surveys are helping identify potential drill sites in East Antarctica.
 In Greenland, locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than one million years old.
 Since the stratigraphy is likely to be disturbed in that area, methods for dating ice that is not in order stratigraphically should be further developed before drilling for ice older than 800,000 years in Greenland.
-Rapid sampling of or access to the near basal region of the East Antarctic ice sheet is needed for site selection for the oldest ice project because temperature and heat flow measurements are needed to constrain models of ice sheet dynamics that are needed to predict potential locations of old ice.
-The Rapid Access Ice Drill (RAID, Goodge & Severinghaus, 2016), currently ready for research deployment in Antarctica, can quickly create deep access holes for spatially distributed measurements of geothermal heat flux to facilitate site selection.
-Field tests in 2019-20 demonstrated the drill's ability to cut ice boreholes quickly, take cores of subglacial rock, and deploy borehole logging tools for ice-age validation (Goodge et al., 2021).
-There are additional efforts for oldest ice site selection programs that involve rapid access with new tools under development such as ICEDIVER (Winebrenner, 2021).

-6. Pre-Quaternary atmosphere: The possibility that very old ice (>3 million years) is preserved in special environments (for example, in debrisladen glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
-Such sites will likely range from blue ice locations, where drilling issues are essentially identical to those mentioned above, to debrisladen glaciers or similar environments, which will require specialized drilling equipment; for example the Agile Sub-Ice Geologic Drill (ASIG) has proven to be useful.
+6. Pre-Quaternary atmosphere: The possibility that very old ice (>3 million years) is preserved in special environments (for example, in debris-laden glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and environment during times when global environmental conditions were very different from today.
+A period of considerable interest is the mid-Pliocene warm period (3.3-3.0 million years BP), that is well-characterized via global proxy compilations and model intercomparison studies, and sometimes considered a potential analog for Earth's future.
+The Allan Hills site, where ice as old as 6 million years has been recovered, remains the most promising location for such work.
+The extreme strain that the ice has experienced at the Allan Hills site has resulted in very brittle ice so that dry drilling of ice cores has been a challenge; improving the ice core quality at this site is a priority for drilling COLDEX ice cores.
+In other regions, some debris-laden glaciers contain ancient mixtures of ice and rock, which requires specialized drilling equipment.
+The IDP Agile Sub-Ice Geologic Drill (ASIG) has proven to be useful in retrieving rock cores from beneath glacial ice and also in drilling cores composed of ice/rock mixtures.